faelvulgo/IWSegSem_unet/README.md

 # SAR Internal Wave Segmentation Pipeline

-This repository contains a small pipeline for preparing a dataset of Sentinel-1 IW (Interferometric Wide swath) SAR images and training a semantic segmentation model to detect **internal wave** signatures in the ocean surface.
+This repository contains a pipeline for preparing a dataset of Sentinel-1 IW (Interferometric Wide swath) SAR images and training a semantic segmentation model to detect **internal wave** signatures in the ocean surface.

-The pipeline takes you from raw manual annotations (LabelMe JSON files) all the way to a PyTorch-ready `Dataset`/`DataLoader`, through four scripts that are meant to be run **in order**:
+The pipeline takes you from raw manual annotations (LabelMe JSON files) all the way to a PyTorch-ready `Dataset`/`DataLoader`, through four scripts that are meant to be run **in order** (further updates will be made to this repository for adding all the other scripts to complete the pipeline of a full trained U-Net):

 ```
 1. ConvJson.py       Annotations (JSON)  -> Binary masks (PNG)